10k race number collection and entries on the day are at the Jaguar Sports and Social Club, Browns Lane, Allesley, Coventry, CV5 9DR.

 - 9. Where do I get an entry form for the 10km race?

-We would prefer it, and you may find it more convenient, to enter online.
-A link for on-line entries will be provided when entries open.
+We would prefer it, and you may find it more convenient, to enter online by following the link below

-Entry forms will also be sent to all Affiliated Clubs in the Midlands, and to shops and businesses around the Coventry area.
+Entry forms have also been sent to all Affiliated Clubs in the Midlands, and to shops and businesses around the Coventry area.

 There will be "Entry on the Day" (subject to race limit) at the Jaguar Sports & Social Club, but you are asked to arrive in good time before the 9.40am start.